mindsers/changelog-reader-action/README.md

 - `version`: The [exact version](https://semver.org) of the log entry you want to retreive or "Unreleased" for the unreleased entry.
 Optional.
 Defaults to the last version number.
 - `validation_level`: Specifies at which level the validation system is set.
 Can be 'none', 'warn', 'error'.
 Optional.
 Defaults to `none`.
 - `validation_depth`: Specifies how many entries to validate in the CHANGELOG.md file.
 Optional.
 Defaults to `10`.
+- `version_scheme`: Versioning scheme used by the version identifiers in your CHANGELOG.
+Can be `semver` or `pep440`.
+Set `pep440` for Python projects whose versions look like `0.1.0a1`.
+Optional.
+Defaults to `semver`.

 ### Outputs